How to Set Up an Image Slideshow in Windows 10

 Click File > Save as to save your photo slideshow.
 Alternatively, press the Ctrl + Shift + S hotkey to open the Save As window.
 You could save it with a PowerPoint file format by clicking the Save as type drop-down menu and selecting a Microsoft PowerPoint format from there.

-So you can set up photo slideshows with Windows 10 options and apps, Impress or other additional software.
+You can set up photo slideshows with Windows 10 options and apps, Impress or other additional software.
 The third-party software will certainly have more extensive options and transition effects, so it’s better to showcase photography with extra freeware programs.